Module 2 of 5

 Supervised Fine-Tuning (SFT)

 After SFT, the model can follow instructions and produce formatted responses.
-But it has only a limited sense of which valid response is better than another: it has learned from high-quality demonstrations, but it cannot reliably distinguish between two on-topic responses that differ in subtle quality dimensions like depth, accuracy, or nuance.
-Something more is needed to teach fine-grained quality discrimination.
+But it has only a limited sense of which valid response is better than another.
+It has learned from high-quality demonstrations, but it cannot reliably distinguish between two on-topic responses that differ in subtle quality dimensions like depth, accuracy, or nuance.

 Definition